colekev/dsp/03-command_line.md

 Explore these other [ls options](http://www.techonthenet.com/unix/basic/ls.php) and pick 5 of your favorites:

-'ls -R' list subdirectories
+`ls -R` list subdirectories
-'ls -d' displays only directories
+`ls -d` displays only directories
-'ls -m' displays names as a comma-separated list
+`ls -m` displays names as a comma-separated list
-'ls -1' displays each entry on one line
+`ls -1` displays each entry on one line
-'ls -g' displays the long format listing excluding owner name
+`ls -g` displays the long format listing excluding owner name

 ---